Red Sox vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 5-2.
+- In eight games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 6-2.

-- When it comes to the total, the Red Sox and their foes are 7-3-0 in their last 10 contests.

-- Oddsmakers have not posted a spread in any of the Red Sox's past 10 contests.
-The average over/under set by bookmakers in Boston's past four games has been 9.4, a stretch during which the Red Sox and their opponents have hit the over every time.

 Red Sox Betting Records & Stats

-- Boston has a record of 2-2 when it's set as an underdog of +140 or more by oddsmakers this season.
+- Boston is 7-3 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Red Sox have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 45.5% chance of pulling out a win.

-- Boston's games have gone over the total in 23 of its 33 chances.
+- Boston and its opponents have gone over the total this season in 23 of its 34 opportunities.

 - The Red Sox have yet play a game with a spread this season.